The Americans with Disabilities Act:

 DART Eligibility Criteria:

 Presence of a disability or a disabling health condition by itself does not automatically make you eligible.
-Your ability to ride our buses is the basis for eligibility.
+Your inability to use the regular bus system is the basis for eligibility.
 To qualify for DART paratransit service, you must meet one of the below conditions in the Americans with Disabilities Act:

 - Your disability or condition prevents you from getting on or off a regular bus.